 Race Face Aeffect Review

-Cons: Uncomfortable, rounded profile, no anatomical relief
+Cons: Uncomfortable, rounded side to side profile, no anatomical relief

 Manufacturer: Race Face

 |Price||$76.49 at Amazon||$125 List||$120 List||$116.95 at Competitive Cyclist|

 |Pros||Snag-free shape, medium padding, reasonably lightweight||Lightweight, unique suspended feel, comfortable, versatile||Comfortable, versatile, reasonably priced||Lightweight, comfortable, short length||Lightweight, unique design, suspended feel|